Keyboard shortcuts

 Removes a resource permanently.

-MUST support for: work, clause MUST NOT support for: rfc, adr (use lifecycle verbs instead)
+MUST support for: work, clause, guard MUST NOT support for: rfc, adr (use lifecycle verbs instead)

 Deletion Safety Constraints: